How our Tech Social events make it easy to meet new people

 - there's no music; if it's loud, it's because people are excitedly having intelligent conversations

-- everyone's interested in some aspect of technology so it's easy to find common ground
+- everyone's interested in some aspect of technology so it's easy to find common ground to talk about

-- everyone wants you to drop the image and just be you, because if you can nerd out about stuff you like, it means they can, too (plus everyone's very forgiving of social awkwardness since they're quite used to it)
+- everyone wants you to drop the image and just be you, because if you can nerd out about stuff you like, it means they can, too

 It's like that awesome Van Morrison song, "Dancing in the Moonlight" -- except it's indoors and people aren't dancing, but you get the point.